Slsv1/functui/docs/user_guide/introduction.rst

     By default layouts take up as much space as they can.
     Wrapper nodes limits their children's sizes and decide their position.

-A good example of a wrapper node limiting their childrens size is the :func:`~center` node.
+A good example of a wrapper node limiting their childrens size is the center node.
 First it limits its child to its minimum size, and then centers it in the remaining space.
 If the example code did not have the center node,